UCHIC/CIWS-WM-Node/Software/README.md

-## Instructions:</br></br>
+## Instructions for Configuring a Raspberry Pi

-NOTE: Only the Raspberry Pi 3 Model B V1.2 has been verified to work.
+NOTE: Only the Raspberry Pi 3 Model B V1.2 has been verified to work, although newer models should work as well.

 1. Connect your Raspberry Pi to the internet.
 2. Type `sudo apt-get update` into the command line and hit enter.
-This updates your pi.
+This updates software packages available on your pi.
 3. Type `sudo apt-get install git` into the command line and hit enter.
 This installs git onto your pi.
 4. Type `git clone https://github.com/UCHIC/CIWS-WM-Node.git` into the command line and hit enter.
-Using git this clones this repository onto your pi.
+Using git, this clones this repository onto your pi.
 5. Type `mv CIWS-WM-NODE/Software/ Software` into the command line and hit enter.
 This moves the Software directory into your home directory.
 6. Type `cd Software` into the command line and hit enter.
 This changes the Software directory to your working directory.